rdkcentral/networkmanager/docs/NetworkManagerPlugin.md

 <a name="method.WiFiConnect"></a>
 ## *WiFiConnect [<sup>method</sup>](#head.Methods)*

 Initiates request to connect to the specified SSID with the given passphrase.
 Passphrase can be `null` when the network security is `NONE`.
 The security mode is decided based on the highest security mode provided by the SSID.
-Also when called with no arguments, this method attempts to connect to the saved SSID and password.
+Also when called with no arguments, this method attempts to connect to the last connected SSID.
 See `AddToKnownSSIDs`.

 Also see: [onWiFiStateChange](#event.onWiFiStateChange)